AMReX-Astro/Microphysics/README.md

   - `test_screening` evaluates the screening routines.

-* `util`: linear algebra routines for the various integrators (including BLAS and LINPACK), other math routines, and build scripts
+* `util`: linear algebra routines for the integrators (specifically a linear system solver from LINPACK), other math routines, and build scripts

 # AMReX-Astro Codes